dengue8830/patterns/README.md

 # design-patterns

-Practice code to resfresh the memory about design patterns
+Practice code to resfresh the memory about design patterns.

-# The Case

-Player <- AudioPlayer <- HttpAudioPlayer
-Player <- AudioPlayer <- StreamingAudioPlayer
-Player <- VideoPlayer
+Implemented in Typescript, the approach of each pattern is on functional paradigm based on my understanding and totally opinionated.